 Activity Evidence that supports this approach Challenge number(s) addressed Ensure continuing high levels of staffing and especially focus on maintaining high priority staff in key roles.
 Clear evidence of the growing recruitment and retention crisis in England (as well as the rest of the world).
-Article here 1,2,3,4 Implement evidence-based literacy instruction: Utilise structured literacy programmes that focus on vocabulary and comprehension strategies, which have been shown to benefit disadvantaged pupils (Education Endowment Foundation, Early Literacy Approaches).
-Read more here.
-1 Enhance teacher training on literacy: Provide professional 1
+Article here 1,2,3,4 Implement evidence-based literacy instruction: Utilise structured literacy programmes that focus on vocabulary, writing, oracy and comprehension strategies, which have been shown to benefit disadvantaged pupils (Education Endowment Foundation, Early Literacy Approaches).
+Read more here .
+1 Enhance teacher training on literacy: Provide professional development for teachers on effective literacy instruction and differentiation strategies to meet the diverse needs of pupils, particularly those from disadvantaged backgrounds.
+1 Implement a robust attendance policy: Establish clear expectations and consequences regarding attendance, ensuring all staff are trained to understand and enforce these policies effectively.
+Guidance taken from the blogs by the EEF and others Here as well as our own extensive experience in being successful in improving attendance.
+DFE Guidance on working together to improve school attendance 3 Use data to monitor attendance: Regularly analyse attendance data to identify trends and intervene early with students showing signs of poor attendance.

-, development for teachers on effective literacy instruction and differentiation strategies to meet the diverse needs of pupils, particularly those from disadvantaged backgrounds.
-Implement a robust attendance policy: Establish clear expectations and consequences regarding attendance, ensuring all staff are trained to under- Guidance taken from the blogs by the EEF and others Here as well as our own extensive experience in being successful in improving attendance.
-3 stand and enforce these policies effectively. atteridance.
-Use data to monitor attendance: Regularly analyse attendance data to identify trends and intervene early with students showing signs of poor attendance.
 Engage parents through communication: Foster strong relationships with parents by providing regular updates on their child's attendance and academic progress, encouraging them to take an active role in their education.
 Celebrate attendance achievements: Recognise and encourage students who achieve good attendance records through tutor interactions which can motivate others to improve their attendance.
 Implement evidence-based teaching strategies: Utilise approaches such as teaching for mastery, which encourages all students to believe they can succeed in mathematics through This method emphasises understanding concepts deeply rather than rote memorization.
 Source: EEF 2, 4 hard work and persistence.
 Use metacognitive strategies: Teach students how to plan, monitor, and evaluate their own learning.
 This can help them become more aware of their learning processes and improve their problem-solving skills in mathematics.
 Source: Schools Week